Garlic Butter Hasselback Potatoes – Perfectly tender hasselback potatoes prepared with delicious garlic butter and a sprinkle of cheese.

 - fresh chopped parsley

-Bake for 35 minutes, or until tender and crisp.
+- Bake for 45 minutes, or until tender and crisp.
+Cooking time will also depend on the size of your potatoes.